wp-plugins/scrapebreaker/readme.txt

 * Initial release.

 == Upgrade Notice ==
-= 1.3.2 =
+= 1.3.3 =
-Fixed an issue with URLs containing fragments ("#") that were incorrectly redirecting to the non-fragment version.
+Added an uninstall function that completely uninstalls the plugin and removes its data, and added a fix to prevent network activation when used in multisite.
 Please see Changelog for details.